Duke Chapel standing over campus building

 • Residence halls are closed to news media.

-• Media must obtain permission from University Communications in advance to take exterior still photographs of Duke’s campus for news purposes.
-University Communications maintains a library of still images and b-roll of campus for media use.
+• Media must obtain permission from Duke Communications, Marketing, and Public Affairs in advance to take exterior still photographs of Duke’s campus for news purposes.
+Duke Communications, Marketing, and Public Affairs maintains media kits including a library of still images and b-roll of campus for media use.

 • Duke reserves the right to deny or limit access to campus, and/or require pool cameras or reporting.